D. J. Lee

 Conference Proceedings and Presentations (abstract or summary submission, full-paper proceedings)

-Dr. D. J. Lee has advised and graduated 5 Ph.D. and 8 M.S. students since 2002.
-He is currently advising 3 Ph.D. and 2 M.S. students.
-Please click here to see a complete list of graduate students.
-He has also involved undergraduate students in his research work.
+Dr. D. J. Lee has advised and graduated 6 Ph.D. and 9 M.S. students since 2002.
+He is currently advising 2 Ph.D. and 2 M.S. students.
+Click here to see a complete list of graduate students.
+He often involves undergraduate students in his research work and is currently advising 7 undergraduate students.
 A complete list of undergraduate students can be found here.